The Somebody Cares Disaster Response approach is that of Church-Based response.

 When disasters happen, real people have very desperate needs.
 Often, resources to meet the needs become tied up in bureaucracy and bottlenecks.
-We work with agencies like FEMA, the Red Cross, Salvation Army and others—to be an asset, but not to be controlled.
-They have great systems, but the church has people who know their communities.
-But these agencies are not our source for disaster response; rather we look to be a resource to facilitate aid directly in communities affected by disaster – all across the country and around the world!
+We work with agencies like FEMA, the Red Cross, Salvation Army, and others—to be an asset, but not to be controlled.
+They have great systems, but the Church has people who know their communities.
+These agencies are not our source for disaster response; rather, we look to be a resource to facilitate aid directly in communities affected by disaster – all across the country and around the world!

 Join the Somebody Cares Disaster Response team by giving generously today!
 Donate Now!